Multi-mission Direct Access Terminal for PAZ, TerraSAR-X and other Satellites

 Thinking globally, acting locally: this is the simple idea behind the Multi-mission Direct Access Terminal project for PAZ, TerraSAR-X and Tandem-X satellites.

-The aim is to develop a prototype of a remote processing facility of SAR data, able to receive X-band raw telemetry data of the Joint Constellation and to process them up to standard image products, with a groundbreaking near-real-time performance.
+During the project it has been developed a prototype of a remote processing facility of SAR data, able to receive X-band raw telemetry data of the Joint Constellation and to process them up to standard image products, demonstrating a groundbreaking near-real-time performance also when deployed on the prototype platform.

-The scalable design and architecture, in terms of storage area and computing resources, will easily allow to give access to the data coming from more future Earth Observation missions, both radar and optical, and to integrate new higher level processors to generate value-added products.
+The scalable design and architecture, in terms of storage area and computing resources, easily allows to give access to the data coming from more future Earth Observation missions, both radar and optical, and to integrate new higher level processors to generate value-added products.

 Just deploy an M-DAT, connect it to a compatible X-band ground station antenna equipped with demodulation equipment, and the fastest direct gate to the Joint Constellation data is in your hands.